 Another Chance at Freedom

 Not only did the abolitionist community continue to protest following Burns' return to enslavement.
 The abolition community in Boston raised $1200 to purchase Burns' freedom.
 At first, Suttle refused and sold Burns for $905 to David McDaniel from Rocky Mount, NC.
 Soon after, Leonard A. Grimes purchased Burns' freedom for $1300.
 Burns returned to live in Boston.
 While living in Boston, Burns wrote an autobiography of his experiences.
 With the proceeds of the book, Burns decided to attend Oberlin College in Ohio.
-Once he finished, Burns moved to Canada and worked as a Baptist pastor for several years.
-Burns died at the age of 27 from tuberculosis in 1862.
+Once he finished, Burns moved to Canada and worked as a Baptist pastor for several years before his death in 1862.